 The area of Oceanside is defined by its beauty.
-There are breathtaking waterfalls, magnificent rock cliffs, picturesque swimming holes, colourful gardens, old-growth forests, and vast sandy beaches.
-The natural wonders of oceanside are hard to beat.
+Breathtaking waterfalls, magnificent rock cliffs, picturesque swimming holes, colourful gardens, old-growth forests, and vast sandy beaches.
+The natural wonders of Oceanside are hard to beat.

 “Oceanside” is a local term for the vast area between Nanoose Bay in the south to Deep Bay in the north.
 It also includes the area leading up to Cathedral Grove to the west.
 There are 12 small communities within the Oceanside area, with the most well-known being Parksville, Coombs and Qualicum Beach.

 If you are ready to explore, I present to you the natural wonders of Oceanside!

 Top Ten Natural Wonders of Oceanside